IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `0x80000000` - set if the frame is an extended 29-bit frame rather
   than a standard 11-bit frame.

-The payload length indicates the number of bytes of payload following the header.
-All packet bytes after those bytes of payload are padding.
+The payload length indicates the number of octets of payload following the header.
+All packet octets after those octets of payload are padding.

 The FD flags field contains CAN FD specific flags; for CAN CC frames, this field is 0.
 The bits are: